Poitiers: Sports

-Tourism

-Historic churches, in particular Romanesque buildings, are the main attraction inside Poitiers itself.
-The town center is gorgeous, with generally well-preserved architecture and a recently re-zoned pedestrian area.
-There are numerous shops, cafes and restaurants in the town centre.

-Since 1987, Poitiers' tourist industry has indirectly benefited from the Futuroscope theme-park and research park in nearby Chasseneuil-du-Poitou.
-The kernel of town receives visits in complement to the theme-park and benefits from a larger proportion of European tourists, notably from the United Kingdom.
-In conjunction, Poitiers' tourism has also benefited from the TGV high-speed rail link to Paris.

 Transport

 Poitiers' railway station lies on the TGV Atlantique line between Paris and Bordeaux.
 The station is in the valley to the west of the old town center.
 Services run to Angoulême, Limoges and La Rochelle in addition to Paris and Bordeaux.
 The direct TGV puts Poitiers 1 hour and 40 minutes from the Parisian Gare Montparnasse.

-Poitiers–Biard Airport is located 2.4 km west of Poitiers with flights to Lyon—Saint Exupéry, London Stansted, Edinburgh Airport and Shannon Airport, Ireland on Ryanair.
+Poitiers–Biard Airport is located 2.4 km west of Poitiers with flights to Lyon-Saint Exupéry, London Stansted, Edinburgh and Shannon, Ireland on Ryanair.

 Urban transportation in Poitiers is provided by a company dubbed Vitalis although their e-infrastructure is difficult to access.
 Regional ground transportation in the department of the Vienne is provided by private bus companies such as "Ligne en Vienne."
 Rail transportation in the region is provided by the public TER Nouvelle-Aquitaine (regional express train).

 Between January 2009 and December 2012, Poitiers' town center underwent significant transformations aimed at reducing motor vehicle access.
 The initiative, called "Projet Cœur d'Agglo," sought to rethink the role of individual car use for accessing the town center and daily transportation.
 On 29 September 2010, 12 streets were permanently closed to motor vehicles, creating a fully pedestrianized zone.
 Lastly, a new line of fast buses was added around 2017.